-Further information on Corporate Banking is shown in section "Business segment performance highlights" of the Annual Report and Accounts 2017.
+Further information on Corporate Banking is shown in section "Business segment performance highlights" of the Annual Report and Accounts 2019.

 Treasury undertakes two functions in SABB.
-Principally it provides corporate, institutional and private banking customers with access to capital markets, foreign currency and derivative solutions.
-In addition, it manages the liquidity and market risk of the Bank, including the deployment of the Bank's commercial surplus through its investment portfolio.
+Principally it provides corporate, institutional, retail and private banking customers with access to capital markets, foreign currency and derivative solutions through its Sales and Trading unit.
+In addition, it manages the liquidity and market risk of the Bank, including the deployment of the Bank's commercial surplus through its investment portfolio, managed by its Balance Sheet Management unit.

-Others segment primarily includes activities of the Bank's investment in its insurance subsidiary, SABB Takaful, and its investment banking joint venture, HSBC Saudi Arabia.
+Others segment primarily includes activities of the Bank's investment in its insurance subsidiary, SABB Takaful, its investment banking joint venture, HSBC Saudi Arabia, and equity investments.
 HSBC Saudi Arabia (HSBC SA) is a leading investment bank in the Kingdom and consistently tops key league tables, leveraging upon the strength of the SABB franchise in the Kingdom and the international capability of HSBC globally.